osenchenko/jiaex/README.md

 ## Features

-- enough keys for placing on default layer all letters for extended alphabets (alphabets with more than 26 letters).
+- enough keys for placing on base layer all letters for extended alphabets (alphabets with more than 26 letters).
 - plenty of keys for playing with different variants to find your best setup.
 - one keyboard for all operating systems.
 Switch between settings for different operating systems with a shortcut (currently settings for Linux and Windows are implemented).
 - used AT90USB1286 with 128 KB memory.
 No limits for storing settings.